zwhy0107/zwhy0107/README.md

 My name is Yang Lei.

-A graduate student at the School of Mathematical Sciences, RUC
+A graduate student at the College of Mathematical, RUC

 Research interests: bioinformatics, graph neural networks, large language models, and recommendation systems.